aralujoseph/alx-low_level_programming/0x09-static_libraries/README.md

-This README file contains all exercises for C-Static Libraries
+This README is for task ...